- General Health

 Federal marijuana prohibition remains a significant stumbling block in the quest to study the plant in detail.
 We are mainly reliant on data from research performed overseas.
 The government allows the University of Mississippi to grow cannabis for research.
 However, the herb grown there doesn’t resemble what you’ll find in the average licensed dispensary.

 Until December 2018, we had the same issues regarding researching hemp.
 Although several states had pilot programs, none of them were federally approved.
 When the president signed the Farm Bill into law, it changed the entire industrial hemp industry.
 Unfortunately, that doesn’t mean understanding the industry has become any simpler.
-Many states have differing views on the
+Many states have differing views on the legalisation of CBD products and what they can be officially labelled as.
+That’s why we always recommend checking your state policies before buying.

 Also known as cannabidiol, CBD is a non-intoxicating cannabinoid.
 It doesn’t cause a ‘high,’ and has a lot of support as ‘alternative medicine.’
 The FDA doesn’t see it that way.
 At the time of writing, only Epidiolex is an FDA-approved drug containing CBD.